giampaolo/psutil/docs/api.rst

   - **type**: the address type, either :data:`socket.SOCK_STREAM`, :data:`socket.SOCK_DGRAM` or
     :data:`socket.SOCK_SEQPACKET`.
-  - **laddr**: the local address as a ``(ip, port)`` named tuple or a ``path`` in case of AF_UNIX sockets.
+  - **laddr**: the local address as a ``(ip, port)`` named tuple or a ``path`` in case of :data:`socket.AF_UNIX` sockets.
 For UNIX sockets see notes below.
   - **raddr**: the remote address as a ``(ip, port)`` named tuple or an absolute ``path`` in case of UNIX sockets.
     When the remote endpoint is not connected you'll get an empty tuple